dcc-Mock/flix-api/README.md

-# FlixDB
+# Flix API

 This repository contains static JSON data that's served up through My JSON Server as a read-only REST API.

-db.json contains an object whose properties become endpoints at `my-json-server/typicode.com/dCC-Mock/api`.
-These properties can be arrays of objects, and their objects can be accessed through a detail endpoint (get-by-id) via an id field.
+db.json holds an object with a movies property, containing an array of movie objects.
+This "movies" property becomes a GET endpoint via My JSON Server.

-## Movies
+## /movies
-This endpoint contains an array of supplemental data for the Movies API, used in the React tutorial series.
+These endpoints contains an array of supplemental data for the Movies API, used in the React tutorial series.

-**GET**: `my-json-server.typicode.com/dCC-Mock/api/movies`
+**GET**: `my-json-server.typicode.com/dCC-Mock/flix-api/movies`
 ```
 [
   {